SillyTavern/SillyTavern/.github/readme.md

 ## Important news!

-1. We have created a [Documentation website](https://docs.sillytavern.app/) to answer most of your questions and help you get started.
+1. We have created a [Documentation website](https://docs.Kainatica.app/) to answer most of your questions and help you get started.

 2. Missing extensions after the update?
 Since the 1.10.6 release version, most of the previously built-in extensions have been converted to downloadable add-ons.
 You can download them via the built-in "Download Extensions and Assets" menu in the extensions panel (stacked blocks icon in the top bar).

-### Brought to you by Cohee, RossAscends, and the SillyTavern community
+### Brought to you by Kainat Quaderee (i01binary), and the Kainatica community

-### What is SillyTavern or TavernAI?
+### What is Kainatica or TavernAI?

-SillyTavern is a user interface you can install on your computer (and Android phones) that allows you to interact with text generation AIs and chat/roleplay with characters you or the community create.
+Kainatica is a user interface you can install on your computer (and Android phones) that allows you to interact with text generation AIs and chat/roleplay with characters you or the community create.

-SillyTavern is a fork of TavernAI 1.2.8 which is under more active development and has added many major features.
+Kainatica is a fork of TavernAI 1.2.8 which is under more active development and has added many major features.
 At this point, they can be thought of as completely independent programs.

 ### Branches

-SillyTavern is being developed using a two-branch system to ensure a smooth experience for all users.
+Kainatica is being developed using a two-branch system to ensure a smooth experience for all users.

 * release -🌟 **Recommended for most users.** This is the most stable and recommended branch, updated only when major releases are pushed.
 It's suitable for the majority of users.
 * staging - ⚠️ **Not recommended for casual use.** This branch has the latest features, but be cautious as it may break at any time.
 Only for power users and enthusiasts.